-After October 9, 2004
+On or after October 9, 2004

 Average of the last three years of compensation (excluding exempt time, overtime and strategic officer staffing pay).
 This average will be phased in beginning with the pay period ending after October 9, 2004 until the new definition is fully phased in after 78 pay periods.